As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Neverwinter is a mid-complexity MMORPG that lets you explore all manner of classic DnD settings.
 Things may have started in the once-great city of Neverwinter, but regular new modules and events have taken gameplay to Avernus, Ravenloft, the Underdark, and beyond.

-The game still has a decent-sized player base in 2024, and one of its latest updates added new content for the sea-faring space setting of Spelljammer.
+The game still has an active player base in 2025 – a recent module added skyfaring pirates.
 Basically, you can still jump into this decade-old game with relative ease.

 It's free to start playing Neverwinter (though you'll be grinding for a long time if you want the best in-game items).
 Once you've chosen one of the DnD classes and formed your adventuring party (with real or computerized companions), you can get stuck into some dungeon-crawling, combat-heavy quests.
 The combat that fills much of your time in these dungeons is approachable yet entertaining.